 Cynthia served on the Board of Directors of PlantAmnesty, was a Big Sister, she helped organize one of the first Utne Reader Salons, was active in the Re-Tree Ballard movement of the early 1990s, and was a big proponent of organic gardening and supporting local farmers.

 She got to travel to a dozen countries, and she took a six-month sabbatical in Rome with her husband in 2007.
 Cynthia was looking forward to extended stays in Spain and Chicago, even after her injury.

 Cynthia’s creativity extended to writing copy for her real estate listings, curating a quietly colorful wardrobe, and doing color and home design consults for friends and clients.
-She was a feminist, she was a visual person, she was generous, she enjoyed ballet and musical theatre and reading and good novels, she liked to sit in the sun or at sidewalk cafes and she loved fine dining and walking through parks and gardens.
+She was a feminist, she was a visual person, she was generous, she enjoyed ballet and musical theatre and reading good novels; she liked to sit in the sun or at sidewalk cafes and she loved fine dining and walking through parks and gardens.

-Cynthia survived by her husband, John “Mack” McCoy, her older brother, Calvin Leigh Creasey, and her nephew, Samson Creasey.
+Cynthia is survived by her husband, John “Mack” McCoy, her older brother, Calvin Leigh Creasey, and her nephew, Samson Creasey.
 Her younger brother, Conrad Anson Creasey, died in 2015.